 Under the income and asset tests, whether or not we are a PFIC will be determined annually based upon the composition of our income and the composition and valuation of our assets, all of which are subject to change.
 In analyzing whether we should be treated as a PFIC, we are relying on the amount and character of our projected revenues and the amount and character of our projected capital expenditures, the valuation of our assets, and our election to treat certain of our subsidiaries as disregarded entities for U.S. federal income tax purposes.
 If the amount and character of our actual revenues and capital expenditures do not match our projections, we may be a PFIC.
 In these calculations, we have valued our intangible assets based on our market capitalization, determined using the market price of our common shares.
 Such market price may fluctuate.
-If our market capitalization is less than anticipated or subsequently declines, this will decrease the value of our intangible assets.
+If our market capitalization is less than anticipated or subsequently declines, this will decrease the value of our intangible assets and we may be a PFIC.
+Furthermore, we have made a number of assumptions regarding the value of our intangible assets.
 We believe our valuation approach is reasonable.
 However, it is possible that the IRS could challenge the valuation of our intangible assets, which may result in our being a PFIC.